ModelCitizenPS3/ps3-goodrepos/README.md

 I use this script to speed up Fedora 12 (re)deployment on my (jailbroke) Playstation 3 web server at http://ps3linux.net.

 Yes I bought my PS3 its own domain name... and its up 24/7... because I'm nuts.
+PS3 Linux will make you doodoo your diaper!

 ### The Model Citizen